Standard Essential Patents

 - What is the legacy of Microsoft v.
 Motorola?

-- The Future of Standard Essential Patents: Learning from Microsoft v.
-Motorola’s Legacy (Videos from workshop held at Penn Law, March 16, 2018)
+Workshop Videos: The Future of Standard Essential Patents: Learning from Microsoft v.
+Motorola’s Legacy (Penn Law, March 16, 2018)

 - Welcoming Remarks: Cary Coglianese, Edward B. Shils Professor of Law, University of Pennsylvania Law School, and Director, Penn Program on Regulation